solomondaner/A-B-Test/README.md

 Variation 3	51	606	0.08415841584
 Variation 4	38	578	0.06574394464

-I would like to know the proper way to design this experiment in order to avoid confounding results.
-My goal is to then determine if certain variations of the form would cause more providers to send a quote after coming to the page, making Acme Corp more profitable $$
+My goal is to then determine if certain variations of the form would cause more providers to send a quote after coming to the page, making Acme Corp more profitable $$.
+I would also needd to know the proper way to design this experiment in order to avoid confounding results.

 ## Solution
 The fundamental components of a statistically sound experiment is